RepoScope: Leveraging Call Chain-Aware Multi-View Context for Repository-Level Code Generation: Results and Analysis

 As shown in Table \ref{tab:rq2_result}, the results show that, except for the removal of the call chain extension strategy with Claude-3.5-Haiku, eliminating any key component or strategy leads to a decrease in pass@1 score, confirming their effectiveness.
 Among them, removing the similar function context (SF) when using the DeepSeek-V3 model results in the largest performance degradation, with a decrease of 11.38\%.
 However, when factoring in changes in prompt token length, the caller (Ca) and call chain (CC) contexts contribute the highest utility per token consumed among the four context types under our experimental settings, while similar code fragments (SCF) contribute the lowest.
 Additionally, when the structure-preserving serialization algorithm is removed (w/o SS), the pass@1 score drops despite a slight increase in prompt length.
 This highlights the importance of this algorithm in both reducing token usage and improving generation quality.

 Furthermore, to examine the quality of the predicted call chains, we compute the F1 scores for the predicted callees from our strategy and a baseline that predicts callees solely based on similarity, under the same average number of predicted callees.
-The results show that our method (F1=0.603) outperforms the baseline (F1=0.4352) by 38.56\%, providing strong evidence for the effectiveness of our call chain prediction strategy.
+The results show that our method (F1=0.603) outperforms the baseline (F1=0.4352) by 38.56\%, providing strong evidence for the effectiveness of our call chain prediction strategy. {Notably, accurately predicting the callees of a target function is inherently challenging, since similar functions can only provide guidance rather than deterministically dictate which calls should appear.
+While the current error rate may still seem high in absolute terms, it already represents a substantial improvement over baselines, thereby yielding stronger contextual relevance overall.}

 \begin{custommdframed} \textbf{\textit{Answer to RQ2:}} Each proposed key component and strategy in \ourmodel{} positively contributes to the overall performance.
 Considering the variation in token length, callers and call chains are the most important among the four types of context, and the structure-preserving serialization contributes to both generation quality and token efficiency.
 Compared to the baseline, our call chain prediction strategy is able to retrieve more accurate callees. \end{custommdframed}